 Bawai's Vietnamese Kitchen fully highlighted the best flavors in Vietnamese cuisine.
-I was amazed with both the vegetable and meat dishes.
+I was amazed by both the vegetable and meat dishes.
 I would love to discover more Vietnamese dishes and will definitely visit Bawai's again soon.

 Thanks to Zomato and Cruising Magazine for having us.

 79 Katipunan Avenue,